 Gun Violence

-Extreme Risk Laws Education - Illinois
+Extreme Risk Laws Education

 In any crisis, time is precious.
 Those in crisis need time to think things over, to seek professional support, and to heal.
-When a loved one is saying or doing things that suggest they intend to harm themselves or others, having access to a gun can create a dangerous situation.
+When a loved one is saying or doing things that suggest they intend to harm themselves or others, having access to a firearm can create a dangerous situation.

-Extreme risk laws currently exist in 21 states and Washington D.C.
-In Illinois, these civil orders – known as Firearm Restraining Orders (FROs) – temporarily prevent someone in crisis from purchasing or possessing firearms.
-By doing so, they can pause a potentially deadly situation and give someone the time they need to heal.
+Extreme risk laws (also referred to as "red flag laws") currently exist in 22 states and DC.
+These laws allow for people to peitition for civil, not criminal, orders that temporarily prevent someone in crisis who intends to harm themselves or others from purchasing or possessing firearms.
+By doing so, they can pause a potentially deadly situation and give someone the time they need to seek help and heal.

 Sponsors